Blaine829/Portfolio/index.md

 Line 5 and onward: the transition rules, where each rule takes the form a,b,c (where being in state a and reading symbol b transitions to new state c)
 After the program constructs a DFA, it reads in another file called input.txt, where each line in the file is a string that will run on the DFA.
 Both dfa.txt and input.txt should be assumed to be in the same directory as the Python program.
-The programs simulates each string in input.txt using your DFA, and write the output (accept or reject) into a new file called output.txt (also in the same directory as your Python program, and each result on a new line).
+The program simulates each string in input.txt using your DFA, and write the output (accept or reject) into a new file called output.txt (also in the same directory as the Python program, and each result on a new line).

 You can view it [here](https://github.com/Blaine829/Portfolio/tree/main/DFA_Interpreter).